 Edward Godwin (1661-1719).
 Attorney.
-He was an Independent (Congregationalist) 7, and was appointed Town Clerk 1687-88 during the brief operation of the James II Charter.
+He was an Independent (Congregationalist)3, and was appointed Town Clerk 1687-88 during the brief operation of the James II Charter.
 On resumption of the Elizabeth Charter his predecessor as Town Clerk Joseph Garrard (Mayor in 1675) was returned to office.
-Edward Godwin was reappointed Town Clerk in 1695-1719 on payment of a sum of money to Joseph Garrard, who retired.8
+Edward Godwin was reappointed Town Clerk in 1695-1719 on payment of a sum of money to Joseph Garrard, who retired.4

-Through three generations of Independent Ministers, Edward Godwin was the great-grandfather of William Godwin (1756-1836), the radical political writer and journalist, and husband of the feminist writer Mary Wollstonecraft (1759-97).
-Their daughter Mary Wollstonecraft Godwin (1797-1851) married the poet Shelley and wrote the novel Frankenstein.
-After Shelley's death in 1822, Mary Shelley wrote a number of further novels.
+Through two generations of Independent Ministers, Edward Godwin was the great-grandfather of William Godwin (1756-1836), the influential writer and political philosopher, author of An Enquiry Concerning Political Justice (1793).
+William Godwin married the feminist writer Mary Wollstonecraft (1759-97).
+Their daughter Mary Wollstonecraft Godwin (1797-1851) married the poet Shelley and wrote the novel Frankenstein.5 After Shelley's death in 1822, Mary Shelley wrote a number of further novels.